WHY WE ADMIRE HERDIANI BAHARUDDIN

 What I admire most about Ani (and you will see it shine through in her own words below) is the passion and commitment with which she carries BOTH her family and business responsibilities.
 Her life is full and not easy.
 In addition to being the oldest of six children (the five oldest pictured below under a photo of their parents) and the right-hand to her father and mother in their businesses, she is mother of two.
 Her children are being educated in Makassar (along with some of her siblings), the main city on Sulawesi about 10 hours drive from Masamba.
 She is therefore responsible for two households - frequently traveling between the two while being intricately involved in the family businesses.

 If that doesn’t make you tired already, enjoy learning about Ani and Cokelat Chalodo in her own words (translated from Indonesian).
-While you’re at it – grab a bag of Strength (from Indonesia).
-We do not find it coincidental that her feature would fall on the same day Strength is back in stock after a four-month hiatus from COVID-19 related supply issues!

 ABOUT HERDIANI BAHARUDDIN